Adds an adaptability constraint to a scenario object

 A

-minimum value used for method"fixedlimit"
+numericminimum value used for method"fixedlimit".- value_max

 A

-maximum value used for method"fixedlimit"
+numericmaximum value used for method"fixedlimit".- increment

 A

-).
+numericconstant that is added to value at every time step (Default:0).
 Allows incremental widening of the niche space, thus opening constraints.- ...

 passed on parameters.
 See also the specific methods for adding constraints.